jefetoken/Rewards/README.md

    - Fill out our surveys available on the platform.
    - Points will be assigned once the survey is completed.

+5. **Participating in Our Games:**
+   - Play our video games and achieve certain milestones or high scores.
+   - The platform will verify your participation and achievements in the games.

 ### Rewards

 The points accumulated through various activities can be used to obtain rewards.
 These include airdrops and other benefits, distributed in the last week of each month.